SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/TimeSpan/toDays.md

 so.topic: reference
 ---

+# TimeSpan.toDays()

 This function will return the timespan as a number of days.
 A one year timespan will return 365.